Trump admin slams China's Huawei, halting shipments from Intel: Report

 -

-The action - likely the last against Huawei Technologies under Republican President Donald Trump - is the latest in a long-running effort to weaken the world's largest telecommunications equipment maker, which it says is a threat to U.S. national security and foreign policy interests.
+The action - likely the last against Huawei Technologies under Republican President Donald Trump - is the latest in a long-running effort to weaken the world's largest telecommunications equipment maker, which Washington sees as a national security threat.

 The notices came amid a flurry of U.S. efforts against China in the final days of Trump's administration.
 Democrat Joe Biden will take the oath of office as president on Wednesday.